The Complete Guide to Shopify Inventory Management for 2021

-Nomad + Skubana: Free Cable for the Planet Case Study
+NOMAD + Skubana: Free Cable for the Planet Case Study

 NOMAD was looking for an innovative way to move aging inventory for their Rugged Cables while acquiring new customers.
-Tapping into their Modern Nomad philosophy, they launched "Free Cable for the Planet."
+Tapping into their Modern Nomad philosophy, they launched ‘Free Cable for the Planet.’

 NOMAD used Skubana's Listing SKU functionality to push inventory quantities for the Rugged Cable product to three listing variations ($5, $10, and $20 donation listings) at the same time.

-The only "loss" NOMAD recorded was on the COGS of the cable, but this value was made up for in brand reputation through an environmentally friendly initiative and email capture of all new customers.
+The only ‘loss’ NOMAD recorded was on the COGS of the cable, but this value was made up for in brand reputation through an environmentally friendly initiative and email capture of all new customers.

 - 1,732 units moved over 35 days (average of 346.4 units/week)